2015 Summer Universiade: Mascot

 The official mascot of the 2015 Summer Universiade is an angel of light named Nuribi.
 The name Nuribi is a combination of the Korean words ‘nuri’ for world and ‘bi’ for fly.
 It is described as the messenger of light, symbol of Gwangju Universiade vision and bridge of communication of world's youth which spreads hope of creation to deliver light to the world.

 Slogan

-The slogan of the 2015 Summer Universiade is "Light Up Tomorrow" (창조의 빛, 미래의 빛) which represents the city's identity derived from its name Gwangju, the town of light, its position at the center of 21st-century high-tech industry era, the challenging spirit and passion of the world's youth especially university student athlete at the Universiade, expectations for better performance of athlete, Gwangju's effort to help brighten the future of the world through the Universiade, city's intention to create momentum for sustainable development toward a better future, and will of Guangju to set new standards for universiade.
+The slogan of the 2015 Summer Universiade is "Light Up Tomorrow" which represents the city's identity derived from its name Gwangju, the town of light, its position at the center of 21st-century high-tech industry era, the challenging spirit and passion of the world's youth especially university student athlete at the Universiade, expectations for better performance of athlete, Gwangju's effort to help brighten the future of the world through the Universiade, city's intention to create momentum for sustainable development toward a better future, and will of Guangju to set new standards for universiade.